borgaveakshay/mvicoroutineflowexample/README.md

         - The UiState defines the state of the screen at any given point of time and it will change its state depending upon the user interactions.
       - UiEffect
         - The UiEffect caters to all the side effect that a screen would have, for example acting on any api failures and showing a correct message to the user.
-- For dependency injection hilt library is used
+- For dependency injection hilt library is used.
--
+- In App for UI Jetpack compose is used along with Jetpack compose navigation library.
+- For the background tasks Kotlin Coroutines with flow is used as it is better integrated with the jetpack compose.